 - To store, refrigerate cereal for up to 3 days, or spoon into ice-cube trays or other freezer containers and freeze, covered, for up to 6 months.

-You can also thin your baby's cereal with Cherry Puree, any other fruit puree or with plain yogurt.
+You can make it ahead of time and freeze it, since it's freezer safe.
+When you're ready to serve it, thin your baby's cereal with Cherry Puree, any other fruit puree or with plain yogurt.
 Add extra flavor with a pinch of cinnamon or nutmeg, introducing these spices as new foods once your baby is accustomed to the cereal itself.